adaltas/node-nikita/src/context.coffee.md

               todos = []
               do_next [err]
           do_intercept_after = (args, callback) ->
-            return do_callback args if options.intercept_after
+            return do_options_after args if options.intercept_after
             each afters
             .call (after, next) ->
               for k, v of after